EOEPCA/helm-charts/charts/data-access/README.md

-# HELM Chart for Resource Guard
+# HELM Chart for Data Access

 This README describes how to install the Data Access in your Kubernetes cluster using `Helm`.